rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/virus-scanning-files-in-s3-and-integrating-with-rails.md

 At our endpoint, we have a controller than handles incoming SNS notifications.
 Looking closely, the `endpoint_auto_confirms` flag is set to `true`, and this means that when the subscription is first created, the endpoint must also be able to return a confirmation message, otherwise the subscription will fail.

-With that caveat out of the way, let's take a look at our controller:
+With that caveat out of the way, let’s take a look at our controller:

 ```ruby
 def s3_virus_scan